- Stomach cancer may cause heartburn, stomach pain, anemia, weight loss, and appetite changes, but early symptoms are often absent.

 1. Surgery

-Some surgical procedures that can be done include:
+Some surgical options include:

 In addition, organs around the stomach, like the pancreas or spleen, may also be assessed for cancer and removed as necessary.